 On December 22, 1998, we acquired substantially all of the assets and assumed certain of the liabilities of Communications Systems Division ("CSD"), a division of General DataComm, Inc., for a total purchase price of approximately \$17 million.
 We borrowed \$16.3 million (Note 4) from a bank to pay for the entity and recorded the transaction under the purchase method of accounting.
 Under this method, if the purchase price exceeds the net tangible assets acquired, the difference is recorded as excess purchase price.
 In this circumstance, that amount was \$16.8 million.
 We attributed \$6.1 million of the excess purchase price to in-process research and development, which we expensed immediately and the balance of \$10.7 was attributed to patents and intellectual property (\$8.7 million), work force (\$1.3 million) and goodwill (\$0.7 million).
 We have classified this balance of \$10.7 million as Goodwill and Other Intangible Assets, net in the accompanying consolidated balance sheets and are amortizing it over useful lives of five years on a weighted average basis.
-We have included the results of CSD from the date of acquisition to December 31, 1999 in these financial statements.
+We have financial statements.